wdvictor/wdvictor/README.md

 # Flutter mobile and web developer

- - 1 year and 3 months of web and mobile development with Dart / Flutter
+ - Web and mobile development with Dart / Flutter
  - Backend development with firebase cloud functions with typescript
  - Agile development